 In any of these cases, you’ll simply use the condition “contact is subscribed to product,” set the product or membership level you want the block to be shown to, and the rest will run from there.

 Sometimes, a customer just needs an extra discount to feel ready to make a purchase.

 Say you have a customer who’s opted in for your email list but hasn’t quite purchased from you yet, or you have a customer who’s bought one of your products and has been visiting the page for another one of your products.
-You can promote 20% off the first purchase of that product and set it to only show to such visitors.
+You can promote 20% off the first purchase of that product and set it to only show to those particular visitors.

-To do this, you’ll target customers who have never purchased your product, but are already in your contact database.
+To do this, you’ll target customers who have never purchased your product but are already in your contact database.
 You’ll use the “has ordered certain amount of product” condition and set it equal to zero for a specific product.

-You can promote your referral bonus program only to longtime customers by creating a “Refer a Friend” program and using any of the following conditional settings to dictate which customers will see it:
+You can promote your referral bonus program to only longtime customers by creating a “Refer a Friend” program and using any of the following conditional settings to dictate which customers will see it:

 - Contact was subscribed to campaign before a certain date